julelang/manual/src/integrated-jule/interoperability/structures.md

 ```

 ::: warning
+- Linked structure's fields are public by default all time.
+So if you want export your linked structure, use type alias.
+No worry, fields will be available.
+It is useful for write low-level APIs.
 - Your compiler will not automatically initialize with default value to fields that are not assigned in the struct literal for C++ linked structs.
-- If the linked structures have a constructor, the generated IR will have compilation errors.
+- If the linked structures have a constructor, the generated IR may have compilation errors.
 :::

 ### C++ Structures and Typedef C Structures